-This could all be about to change, as work has begun on building a cable car to the site.
-This will travel from the town of Tingo Nuevo, covering 4 km (2.5 miles) and rising 661 m (2,169 ft), up to an area near the Kuelap ruins.
+This could all be about to change, as a cable car to the site was inaugurated in 2017.
+This travels from the town of Tingo Nuevo, covering 4 km (2.5 miles) and rising 661 m (2,169 ft), up to an area near the Kuelap ruins.

-Until now, this journey has been done either on a spectacular, but hair-raising, mountain road, taking an hour and a half; or by a strenuous three to four-hour hike of 10 km (6 miles).
+Until then, this journey had been done either on a spectacular, but hair-raising, mountain road, taking an hour and a half; or by a strenuous four to five-hour hike of 10 km (6 miles).

-Even if Kuelap does receive the hoped-for increase in visitors - and the lack of an airport in Chachapoyas is an impediment to this - it will still be an unspoiled gem for many years to come.
+Even if Kuelap does receive the hoped-for increase in visitors - and the lack of daily flights to Chachapoyas is an impediment to this - it will still be an unspoiled gem for many years to come.

 This is the largest and most important Chachapoya site, beautifully located at about 3,000 m (10,000 ft) on a craggy mountain-top overlooking the Utcubamba River valley, giving superb views.
 The wet, cloud forest at this elevation supports a rich growth of bromeliads and orchids, which plaster the walls of the site.